IS UGANDA SAFE | IS IT SAFE TO GO TO UGANDA? | IS UGANDA SAFE FOR TOURISTS & BUSINESS TRAVELS?

 Police presence is evident everywhere with security at the airport, borders, and public areas.

-As with the case all over the world, there is some risk of minor crimes like petty theft, and pick-pocketing in large cities and urban areas including Kampala, the capital city of Uganda which is considered one of the safest cities in Africa.
+As with the case all over the world, there is some risk of minor crimes like petty theft, and pick-pocketing in large cities and urban areas including Kampala City, the capital city of Uganda which is considered one of the safest cities in Africa.

 If, however, you are on guided activities within these towns you will be shielded from these issues.
 In case you’re unguided, normal safety precautions and common sense should keep you safe.